biyamuslim/ArtBlip/README.md

 1. Clone the code
 2. Open the project in Visual Studio.
 3. Click the start button on tool bar of the Visual Studio to run the project.
-### You will see this screen on the project.
+#### You will see this screen on the project.
 <img src= "ArtBlip/images/Capture.PNG"  width=400,>
-### After login or signup you will see the main screen of the project.Further each section have CRUD operation
+After login or signup you will see the main screen of the project.Further each section have CRUD operation.
 <img src= "ArtBlip/images/Capture2.PNG"  width=400,>
-### By click on Artwork we will have this.
+By click on Artwork we will have this.
 <img src= "ArtBlip/images/Capture3.PNG"  width=400,>